-Angels Landing is the most strenuous hike in Zion National Park, with the last 3/4 mile climb being so narrow at time that it has chains to hold on to, and has 1000+ foot drops on either side.
+Angels Landing in Zion National Park is the most strenuous hike in the park, with the last 3/4 mile climb being so narrow at time that it has chains to hold on to, and has 1000+ foot drops on either side.
 There have been 17 deaths on this trail since 2004 from hikers falling off the steep section of the trail, so you do have to take it seriously and plan accordingly.
 The views from the top are out of this world though and makes the climb so worth all the effort.

-Although the hike is only 5.2 miles roundtrip, you can expect to spend a full day on this hike as it ascends 1500 feet in elevation.
-You will want to stop often and spend plenty of time at the top to take pictures of the breaktaking view of the Zion Canyon.
+Although the hike is only 5.2 miles round trip, you can expect to spend a full day on this hike as it ascends 1500 feet in elevation.
+You will want to stop often and spend plenty of time at the top to take pictures of the breathtaking view of the Zion Canyon.

 The trailhead is at the Grotto shuttle stop and starts out being pretty easy walk across the shuttle stop but quickly starts ascending into the mountain.
 The first mile and half of the hike is a steady incline in direct sun and so it can get quite exhausting, although if you drink plenty of water and pace yourself you will be just fine.

-Once you’re through Walters Wiggles, you will have gained about 1000 ft in elevation and there are some pretty good views to be enjoyed from whats known as “Scout’s Lookout”.
+Once you’ve climbed Walters Wiggles, you will have gained about 1000 ft in elevation in total.
+Take a break and enjoy the spectacular 360 degree views from what’s known as “Scout’s Lookout”.
 There is plenty of room to rest and catch a breath here before you head to the last and most strenuous section of the hike.

-If you are afraid of heights, or if you have any sort of knee problems, or if the weather is less than ideal, it is recommended to turn around and not attempt to hike any further as the rest of the hike is along a shark fin like ridge with steep drops on either side.
-(It is rated a Class 3 climb and a fall can be potentially fatal).
-There are chains to hold on to while you climb but unfortunately there are sections where there are gaps between the chains.
+If you are afraid of heights, or if you have any sort of knee problems, or if the weather is less than ideal, we recommend you to turn around and not attempt to hike any further as the rest of the hike is along a shark fin like ridge with steep drops on either side.
+It’s a Class 3 rated climb, and a fall can be potentially fatal.
+There are chains to hold on to while you climb, but unfortunately, there are sections where there are gaps between the chains.
 Despite the risks, it is this section of the hike that draws the most hikers so you can expect to have plenty of company.